 Backup Packages can be uploaded to the Internet for storage on the Cloud.
 Properties of the Data Source allow the parameters to be defined for URI location.

 Enter the host, port and path for the URI location of the backup and the security credentials if required.

 Click OK to update the Backup Package URI.

 Data Schema's and Auto Number / Increment

 Databases often use the Auto Number / Increment as the ID Column on a Data Table.
-This practice is not recommended and for the Data Restore operation to work correctly the Auto Number must be Disabled.
+For the Data Restore operation to work correctly the Auto Number must be disabled.

 The Backup Utility does not Backup Data Schema, Structure or any Stored Procedures.

 Data Backups can be encrypted and stored securely using AES 256 Advanced Encryption Standard.
 To encrypt a Backup Package check the encrypted option.

 Encryption passwords are used to create strong encryption keys for the AES 256 Advanced Encryption Standard.